Deciso DEC3862 fan swap

 DEC3862 with new fan installed

-Put the top cover back on and you’re done.
+Put the top cover back into place and screw it down and you’re done.
 There’s a warranty void sticker over one of the screws but depending on where you live consumer protection laws might allow you to disregard that.

-The end result was exactly what I hoped for: the router works fine with the new fan in place and its bearing is near-silent, meaning I can’t hear the router at all now given the noise that some other things in the rack make.
+The end result was exactly what I hoped for: the router works fine with the new fan in place and its bearing is near-silent, meaning I can’t hear it at all now over the noise that some other things in the rack make.

 Temperatures are slightly higher given I’ve also chosen to use the low-noise adapter that comes with the fan to quieten it down even further.
 It reduces peak airflow and static pressure, but because the EPYC 3251 gives off so little heat (Deciso offer a completely passively cooled model based on the same SoC, even) and the airflow from the fan isn’t necessary for cooling any other components on the NetBoard-A30 mainboard the DEC3862 is built from, it doesn’t cause any operational issues.

-Absolute temperature is roughly 3C higher than with the Sunon, which is totally fine for my operating environment.
+Absolute temperature is roughly 3C higher than with the Sunon, which is totally fine for my operating environment and the router stays well within thermal limits.

-Hopefully this simple guide and recommendation for the Noctua NF-A4x20 FLX helps someone else out.
+Hopefully this simple guide and recommendation for the Noctua NF-A4x20 FLX as a viable replacement helps someone else out.